NotAShelf/NotAShelf/templates/README-1.md

 {{ TABLE_PLACEHOLDER }}

 <h6 align="center">
   ...and some projects I take part in co-maintaining.
 For more projects, active or inactive, visit the repositories page.
+If you are interested in
+  <emphasis>supporting</emphasis> my work, then please consider
+  <a href="https://github.com/sponsors/notashelf">becoming a GitHub sponsor.</a>
+  I appreciate everyone who actively sponsors me, or has sponsored me at some point in time <3
 </h6>

 <!-- End Projects Section -->